Article

-We were unable to answer every question from the engaged audience of M&A professionals during the session.
-However, below you will find these additional queries answered and organized into themes which broadly reflect the common challenges and unique circumstances of these types of deals.
+Below you will find answers to some of the questions posed by our audience of M&A professionals, organized into themes which broadly reflect the common challenges and unique circumstances of these types of deals.
 This is the second piece in a two-part blog series.
 Read How to Preserve Value in Small Acquisitions: Part I to learn more.

 Q: What are the critical change management activities?